 And, doing all this quickly is called rapid prototyping.
-In recent years, rapid prototyping has been adopted by design and development teams alike to get better results, faster.
+In recent years, rapid prototyping has been adopted by design and development teams and has been one of the unavoidable UX stages.

 “If a picture is worth 1,000 words, a prototype is worth 1,000 meetings.”– Tom & David Kelley

-Prototyping is a vital part of the UX design process for two key reasons:
+Prototyping is a vital part of the UX design life cycle for two key reasons:

 - Visualization — Prototypes help UX designers show stakeholders how the final product would look and function.

-Feedback — Prototypes create input from test groups of users.
+- Feedback — Prototypes create an input from test groups of users.
 Potential users can interact with the final product and feature areas that are not so easy to understand.
 The design team would then be able to repeat the design before rolling out the final product, saving the company’s time and money.

 A typical rapid prototyping process involves the following three steps: